 We can’t serve vegan diets.

 We also do not allow:

 You are weighed every morning after you urinate and before you shower.
 Your hair must be dry.
-We ask that you wear your underwear and gown (no bra) for your weights.
-We do not talk about your weight, and you are asked to face away from the scale.
+We ask that you wear your underwear and gown (no bra) when you are weighed.
+We do not talk about your weight, and you will face away from the scale.

 Why so many rules?

 These rules are in place to help you.
-They have been shown to help keep you safe while in the hospital and your stay as short as possible.
+They have been shown to help keep you safe while in the hospital and keep your stay as short as possible.
 While the rules are strict, they help to improve your nutrition in a safe way and help your body work normally again.
-We also do our best to tell you what will happen during your stay; however, new things may come up.
-We will tell you about changes to your plan.
+We also do our best to tell you what will happen during your stay.
+But there may be new things come up that require changes to your plan.
+We will tell you about any changes that we need to make.
 Please feel free to ask questions.